The Social Enterprise Blog

 In some things yes, in some things no.

 In simple words.
 Governments govern the world, and businesses lobby the government.
 Therefore, business is incredibly powerful.
+Even organisations that are huge like the UN are lobbied by big business to do certain things or to look between the fingers at certain things.

 Wishing to donate money to a charity, but having your doubts about where that money goes and what is done with it?

 The Social Good Summit Australia was a thought provoking event with leaders from non-profits, social enterprises and corporates coming together.
+I was left with an inspired feeling, but lacking a bit on clarity.

 Just like with any business, a non-profit has products, customers, sales, costs and profit.